MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_contributing-to/reference-architectures-guidance.md

-# Guidelines for Reference Architectures on MSUS Solution Accelerators (DRAFT)
+# Guidelines for Reference Architectures on MSUS Accelerators (DRAFT)

 ## What is a Reference Architecture?

-The term *reference architecture* means a lot of things, but in the context of the MSUS Solution Accelerators, it refers to a specific type of guidance artifact, found [here](https://docs.microsoft.com/azure/architecture/reference-architectures).
+The term *reference architecture* means a lot of things, but in the context of the MSUS Accelerators, it refers to a specific type of guidance artifact, found [here](https://docs.microsoft.com/azure/architecture/reference-architectures).

 Our reference architectures focus on real-world scenarios.
 Each reference architecture consists of: